HlustikP/Imagy/docs/BINDING.md

 const img = new imagy.Image('path/to/input/file.png');
 ```
-The constructor will determine the image type via the file extensions, which means it will throw
+The constructor will determine the image type via the file extension, which means it will throw
 an error if no or an invalid extension is detected (see [README](../README.md) for a list of supported
 file types).
+Note though, that as a fallback, the constructor will try to parse the file header to determine
+the image type.

 ### 2.2 Conversion
 Images are automatically decoded when read.
 Encoding happens upon writing the damage data to